DylanAuty/rebergen/README.md

 #### How Does This Grammar Come In?
 The Reber Grammar, and its cousin the Embedded Reber Grammar, are good ways of testing the ability of a recurrent neural network to learn long-range dependencies.
 Traditional (i.e. the neurons are just shoving a weighted sum of inputs through an activation function) recurrent neural networks are fine with Reber grammars, but fail on embedded Reber grammars.
 If a recurrent neural network is purported to be able to learn long-range dependencies, the embedded Reber grammar is a good corpus generator and a good result checker.

+## Implementation
+This is written in C++, and is pointlessly object oriented because it's a nice learning exercise.
+There is extensive use of rand()